suryachandra-dev/devTinder-web/README.md

     -Create an appStore =>Configure the store
     -Provide the appStore to the app component using <Provider store={appStore}></Provider> provided by the redux library   .
-    -Create a slice for the user and add it to the store -Add userreducer to the appstore
+    -Create a slice for the user and add it to the store -Add user reducer to the appstore
     -Add redux devtools in chrome
     -Login and see if user details are stored in redux store -Navbar sshould update details of user
-    -Refactor our code to contants BASE_URL and create a new components folder -You should not be able to access the other page without being logged in -If token is not present redirect to login page
+    -Refactor our code to contants BASE_URL and create a new components folder -You should not be able to access the other page without being logged in -If token is not present redirect to login page -Logout
+    -Profile